 When you’re making your decision, it may be helpful to consider the following things:

-Your future.
+- Your future.
 What are your hopes and aims for the future?
-You can think about all aspects of your life.
+Think about all aspects of your life.

 How would these things be affected if you decide to: